CLAT Cut off 2025 for General Category: Expected Cutoff Marks for CLAT UG

 The Consortium of National Law Universities (NLUs) will publish the CLAT cut-off 2025 for general category on its official website - consortiumofnlus.ac.in.
 The CLAT 2025 cut-off for general category is usually higher than the cut-offs for other categories as per trends observed in the CLAT cut-offs for previous years.
 The expected CLAT cut-off rank 2025 for general category in top NLUs such as NLSIU Bengaluru and NALSAR Hyderabad will be 150 and higher as per past cut of trends.
 The analysis of the success rate of CLAT shows that the maximum pass rate in CLAT 2025 is 5.5% for UG and 13.3% for PG which along with the high cut-off marks, makes CLAT tough.
 Read on to get all the details on the CLAT cut-off for general category including the expected cut-off, good score in CLAT 2025 and more.

-The Consortium of NLUs will conduct CLAT 2025 on December 1, 2024.
-Through the Common Law Admission Test, candidates will be admitted into the 5-year LLB programmes of 24 participating NLUs and 60+ affiliated colleges.
-Through the Common Law Admission Test PG, candidates will be admitted into the LLM programme.
+The Consortium of NLUs conducted CLAT 2025 on December 1, 2024.
+Through the Common Law Admission Test, scores which were declared on December 7, 2024, candidates will be admitted into the 5-year LLB programmes of 24 participating NLUs and 60+ affiliated colleges.
+Whereas through the Common Law Admission Test PG, candidates will be admitted into the LLM programme.
 Candidates from the general category have to clear the CLAT 2025 expected cut-off for general to obtain CLAT 2025 seat allotment in the counselling process.

 CLAT Cut off 2025 for General Category Release Dates